jenkinka/block/writeup/writeup.md

    a function that does not group requests.

 ***Crypto Implementation***
-In the devices setup function we
+In the devices setup function we call crypto_alloc_cipher(), to create a new cipher object, and we free it in the _exit function with crypto_free_cipher().
+The main bulk of the crypto /stuff happens in ramdisk_transfer()- we set our key to the one defined in the module parameter, and then we either read or write whole blocks using crypto_cipher_decrypt_one() or crypto_cipher_encrypt_one()
+respectively.

 Implementation Details
 ----------------------